Agriculture and Forestry in Mid-West University (MU), Surkhet, Karnali Province, Nepal /GSAF

 In last :

 This is a newly established university, so it is still in the process of building better facilities required for the graduation level.
-It is a good choice for students who want to study organic agriculture in piece environment .
+It is a good choice for students who want to study organic agriculture in piece environments .